Multilingual portals

 Display language of multilingual titles

-The language multilingual titles are displayed here can be selected.
+The language in which multilingual titles are displayed can be selected here.

 Language adjustment

 When opening an application, process or layout, a check is performed as to whether every element has been provided with a title in each of the portal languages.
-If you have, for example, activated an additional portal language, titles will remain blank to begin with.
+For example, if you have activated a new portal language, the titles of elements in this new language are initially empty.
 Upon opening, a dialog will be displayed which allows you to transfer the titles from an existing portal language to the empty titles of the newly activated portal language.

 Find and translate element titles

-In the "Applications", "Design" and "Processes" modules, you can search for items that do not yet have a title in one of the portal languages.
-Click here for more information.
+In the "Applications", "Design" and "Processes" modules, you can search for elements that do not yet have a title in one of the portal languages.
+Information on this topic can be found here.

 Exporting and importing texts and language constants